-Society and Culture develops social and cultural literacy and a clear understanding of the interactions of persons, society, culture, environment and time, and how these shape human behaviour.
-The course draws on cross-disciplinary concepts and social research methods, and students undertake research in an area of particular interest to them.
+Society and Culture deals with areas of interest and relevance to students and develops knowledge, understanding, skills, values and attitudes essential to an appreciation of the social world.
+The interaction of persons, society, culture, environment and time and how they shape human behaviour is a central theme of study.
+Students develop an understanding of research methodologies and undertake research in an area of particular interest to them.
 The research findings are presented for external assessment in the Personal Interest Project (PIP).